rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 Except, in this case it isn't.
 You can see that `String.from_file(path)` is called twice.
 And the `Split` projection forwards key events to both child documents.
 The child documents are actually edited separately, but it looks like it is the same document because they receive the same events and change in the same way.

 In most cases, it is probably not useful to have a split that forwards events to all its children.
 It is probably mostly confusing.
-I thought that `Split` was a useful way to test multiple projections for now, and that it could be replaced with something better later on.
+I thought that `Split` would be temporarily useful as way to test multiple projections, and that it could be replaced with something better later on.

 But I might have been wrong.

 Perhaps there was something more fundamentally wrong with the design here.

-## Trying to modify split
+## Making the split work sensible

 Say I wanted to modify the `Split` to only forward events to the top split and have the bottom split be just another view.
 How would I do that?